-Myth: It isn't really a crime if a woman is raped by a boyfriend she has had sex with before.

-FACT: Violence against women in any form is a crime, regardless of who committed the violent act.
-It is always wrong, whether the abuser is a family member, a date, a current or past spouse, boyfriend or girlfriend, an acquaintance, or a stranger

-Myth: Sexual assault is an expression of passion.

-FACT: Sexual assault is a crime that uses power and control to dominate, humiliate and punish.

-Myth: Rape is an impulsive, uncontrollable act of sexual gratification.

-FACT: Most rapes are planned and motivated by aggression, dominance and hatred, not sex.

-Myth: Stalking is a nuisance, but if you ignore it the stalker will quit.

-FACT: A person may be stalked by someone they know or by a complete stranger.
+- Myth: It isn't really a crime if a woman or man is raped by someone she/he has had sex with before. - FACT: Sex without consent is a crime, regardless of who commits the rape.
+Consent for all sexual activity must be given for every encounter and cannot be assumed.
+In addition, California law allows for consent to be withdrawn at any time, including after penetration. - Sexual assault is an expression of passion.
+Myth: - FACT: Sexual assault is a crime that uses power and control to dominate, humiliate and punish. - Mvth: Rape is an impulsive, uncontrollable act of sexual gratification. - FACT: Most rapes are planned and motivated by aggression, dominance and hatred, not sex. - Stalking is a nuisance, but if you ignore it the Mvth: stalker will guit. - FACT: A person may be stalked by someone they know or by a complete stranger.
 In either case, stalking is a serious threat to personal safety and typically escalates without intervention.
 Stalking episodes can last over two years.
-In some cases stalkers kill their victims.

-Myth: If a woman or man is being abused, their situation can't be all that bad if they stay in the relationship.

-FACT: There are many reasons why a woman or man may stay in an abusive relations.
+In some cases stalkers kill their victims. - Mvth: If a woman or man is being abused, their situation can't be all that bad if they stay in the relationship. - FACT: There are many reasons why a woman or man may stay in an abusive relations.
 She or he may be afraid.
 They may feel ashamed even though what they are going through is not their fault.
 The victim may also be financially dependent on her or his abuser.
-While some victims are able to successfully leave their abusers, for others, the process of leaving is extremely dangerous and can be deadly.

-Myth: Women are to blame for putting themselves into situations that lead to sexual assault: staying out late, drinking, using drugs, going out alone, talking to strangers.

-FACT: Women are not to blame.
-No woman (or man) does anything to "ask for" or deserve being sexually assaulted.
+While some victims are able to successfully leave their abusers, for others, the process of leaving is extremely dangerous and can be deadly. - Mvth: Women are to blame for putting themselves into situations that lead to sexual assault: staying out late, drinking, using drugs, going out alone, talking to strangers. - Women are not to blame.
+No woman (or man) FACT: does anything to "ask for" or deserve being sexually assaulted.
 Responsibility lies completely with the perpetrator.

-WHAT IS STALKING?
+Stalking

+- Almost 3.5 million individuals are stalked each year. - The highest stalking victimization rates are experienced by women and men 18-24 years of age.